 - Traffic: if you’re getting just a handful of bookings a month and you’re local, it may not be worth the upgrade.
 But if you’re booked solid and are frequently doing key exchanges, this is a far more secure and convenient solution than traditional key & locks.

-If you’re ready to give the latest and greatest tech in smart locks a try, you can find the PIN genie through Amazon below.
+If you’re ready to give the latest and greatest tech in smart locks a try, you can find the lock directly through PIN Genie Limited by clicking the link below.